pieChartsAreLies/garden/content/Topic Ideas.md

 		* Willing to be disliked.
 		* Willing to have friction to stand up for your values.
 		* Leads to going with the flow.
+* "Most people aren't actually stuck because their life is too hard.
+They're actually stuck because the distraction feel safer than the solutions do."
 *